zakirullin/cognitive-load/README.md

 `🧠++`: two facts in our working memory, cognitive load increased
 `🤯`: working memory overflow, more than 4 facts

-## Inheritance nightmare
-We are asked to change a few things for our admin users: `🧠`

-`AdminController extends UserController extends GuestController extends BaseController`

-Ohh, part of the functionality is in `BaseController`, let's have a look: `🧠+`
-Basic role mechanics got introduced in `GuestController`: `🧠++`
-Things got partially altered in `UserController`: `🧠+++`
-Finally we are here, `AdminController`, let's code stuff! `🧠++++`

-Oh, wait, there's `SuperuserController` which extends `AdminController`.
-By modifying `AdminController` we can break things in the inherited class, so let's dive in `SuperuserController` first: `🤯`

-Prefer composition over inheritance.
-We won't go into detail - there's [plenty of material](https://www.youtube.com/watch?v=hxGOiiR9ZKg) out there.

 ## Complex conditionals
 ```go
 if val > someConstant // 🧠+